 - Parent Central Services: Offers services for CYS child/youth registration, enrollment, records transfer, parent education classes, and babysitter training and referral services for families.
 Includes CYS Parent Advisory Board, non-traditional outreach services, and Parents On Site volunteer program.
-Provides program information, sends eNews publications and messages and contributes to web sites of interest to parents. - Kids On Site/Short Term Alternative Child Care (Ages 6 weeks-12 years): Offers short term hourly child care for families using/attending Command Sponsored events (e.g., Strong Bonds, Family Readiness Groups, Memorial Services, Yellow Ribbon Events etc.) and provided by CYS employees in a variety of on and off post settings that may include Family and Morale, Welfare and Recreation facilities, Chapels, Armed Forces Recreation Centers, Hotels, Schools, Armories, etc. Parents remain on site or are immediately available in an adjacent facility. - CYSitters: Offers formal training for teens and adults who provide short term hourly child care in families' own homes.
+Provides program information, sends eNews publications and messages and contributes to web sites of interest to parents. - Kids On Site/Short Term Alternative Child Care (Ages 6 weeks-12 years): Offers short term hourly child care for families using/attending Command Sponsored events (e.g., Strong Bonds, Family Readiness Groups, Memorial Services, Yellow Ribbon Events etc.) and provided by CYS employees in a variety of on and off post settings that may include Family and Morale, Welfare and Recreation facilities, Chapels, Armed Forces Recreation Centers, Hotels, Schools, Armories, etc. Parents remain on site or are immediately available in an adjacent facility. - Kids At Home: Offers non-traditional outreach services to support families with children/youth whose primary care/educational setting is in their own home.
+Includes imAlone classes for enrolled children (11-15 years) whose parents have determined that they can be home alone during out of school hours, and HomeSchool Services, e.g., use of CYS tech labs, multipurpose rooms, homework centers, instructional programs for educational purposes during school hours (when facilities are not in use) by children/youth who are home schooled and accompanied by their parents. - Parents On Site/Parent Co-Ops (Ages 6 weeks-12 years): Offers support services for the operation and management of parent co-ops that exchange babysitting services, infant/toddler playgroups, short term care in unit settings by family members in one unit or organization for similar services at a future agreed upon time with family members in another unit or organization.
+Care is provided by parents with CYS staff assistance and operations are subject to DoD Certification. - CYSitters: Offers formal training for teens and adults who provide short term hourly child care in families' own homes.
 Training covers skills needed to safely and appropriately care for children and includes First Aid and CPR, program activities and the "business" of babysitting.
-Trained CYSitters receive a certificate of completion and a wallet card. - SKIESUnlimited Instructional Program (Ages 3-18 years): Offers range of out of school classes, e.g., music, dance, martial arts, gymnastics, technology, life skills, and SAT prep designed to complement, expand, and support the academic, life skills, and athletic experiences children and youth have within Army CYS Programs and Schools.
-Provided by CYS employees and contract instructors in a variety of settings which may include Child Development Centers, School Age Programs, MWR and Community Facilities and Schools.
+Trained CYSitters receive a certificate of completion and a wallet card.